|Protective Effects of Vitamin E and Selenium on Liver Tissue Damages Induced by Electromagnetic Field: An Ultrastructural Study|

 |1Department of Anatomical Sciences, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran|

-Keywords : EMF, Liver, Oxidative stress markers, Vitamin E, Selenium
+Keywords : Electromagnetic field, Oxidative stress, Vitamin E, Selenium, Liver

-Objectives: The aim of this study was to investigate the effect of vitamin E and selenium on some liver enzymes, some oxidative stress markers, and the liver structure of mice using light and transmission electron microscope (TEM) after exposing them to the long-term EMF.
+Objectives: The aim of this study was to investigate the effects of vitamin E and selenium (Se) on some liver enzymes, some oxidative stress markers, and the liver structure of mice using light and transmission electron microscope (TEM) following long-term electromagnetic field (EMF) exposure.

-Materials and Methods: Forty-eightfemale Balb/c mice were randomly divided into 6 groups (n=8) fallowing: control, EMF, EMF plus Vitamin E, EMF plus selenium, EMF plus vitamin E and selenium, and only vitamin E plus selenium groups.
-Mice in EMF group daily exposed to EMF (3 mT and 50 Hz), 4 hours for 2 months.
-Treated mice for 2 months intraperitoneally and daily received 0.1 mg/kg Se and/or 1.35 mg/kg vitamin E. Anesthesia in mice induced by ketamine/xylazine (80/8 mg/kg) and after taking blood samples for investigating some liver enzymes, mice killed by cervical dislocation and their liver removed to morphological studies by light and transmission electron microscope and to evaluate some oxidative stress factors.
+Materials and Methods: Forty-eight female Balb/c mice were randomly divided into 6 groups (n = 8) as follows: control, EMF, EMF plus vitamin E, EMF plus Se, EMF plus vitamin E and Se, and vitamin E and Se groups.
+Mice in EMF group were exposed to EMF (3 mT and 50 Hz), 4 hours a day for 2 months.
+Treated mice received 0.1 mg/kg Se and/or 1.35 mg/kg vitamin E for 2 months intraperitoneally and daily.
+Anesthesia in mice were induced by ketamine/xylazine (10/2 mg/kg) and after taking blood samples for investigating some liver enzymes, mice were killed by cervical dislocation and their liver were removed by light and TEM for morphological studies and also evaluating some oxidative stress factors.

-Results: the level of malondialdehyde (MDA) increased in the liver of mice under EMF while the levels of superoxide dismutase (SOD), glutathione peroxidase (GPx) and total antioxidant (TAC) decreased (P <0.05).
-Treated EMF groups by vitamin E plus Se and vitamin E alone significantly improved the levels of SOD, GPx, and TAC (P <0.05), whilst treatment with selenium did not result to a significant effect.
-Histopathological analysis revealed the mice’ liver that received vitamin E plus selenium and vitamin E had fewer morphological changes compared to EMF group.
-Moreover, some liver enzymes such as serum aminotransferase (AST), serum alanine aminotransferase (ALT) and alkaline phosphatase (ALP) significantly increased in the EMF group in comparison with other groups except for EMF group treated by Se.
+Results: The level of malondialdehyde (MDA) increased in the liver of mice under EMF while the levels of superoxide dismutase (SOD), glutathione peroxidase (GPx), and total antioxidant capacity (TAC) decreased (P < 0.05).
+Treated EMF groups by vitamin E plus Se and vitamin E alone significantly improved the levels of SOD, GPx, and TAC (P < 0.05) while treatment with Se did not result in a significant effect.
+Histopathological analysis revealed that the livers of the mice" that received vitamin E plus Se and vitamin E had fewer morphological changes compared to those of EMF groups.
+Moreover, some liver enzymes such as serum aminotransferase (AST), serum alanine aminotransferase (ALT), and alkaline phosphatase (ALP) significantly increased in the EMF group in comparison with those of other groups except for the EMF group treated with Se.

-Conclusion: Our results indicated although selenium singly had no significant effects, vitamin E and vitamin E + selenium significantly reduced oxidative stress and some liver enzymes.
+Conclusions: The results of the study indicated that although Se had no significant effects per se, vitamin E and vitamin E + Se significantly reduced oxidative stress and some liver enzymes.